mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 ```

 Now let's move on to `teams` route.
-Similar to `login` route, handle session validation in the `beforeModel` hook of the `teams` route after injecting the auth service into the route.
-There is a key difference to note here - the validation logic is flipped, that is the redirection will happen only when an authenticated session _does not exists_
+The `login` route should have a similar `beforeModel` hook, but note that the validation logic is flipped.
+We redirect to the `/login` page only the user is _logged out_.

 In the `teams` route, inject the imported `auth` service and add the `beforeModel` hook to perform session validation.